danielchatfield/prolog-99-problems/README.md

 1. Find the last element of a list
 2. FInd the last but one element of a list
 3. Find the element of a list in position N (0 is first element)
 4. Find the length of a list
+5. Reverse a list